 Health care expenses: Your out-of-pocket expenses must exceed 7.5 percent of your AGI before you can start writing them off.

-Charity: You can deduct 50 percent or less of your charitable donations to public organizations, such as the American Heart Association, and 30 percent of your donations to private foundations, such as the Bill & Melinda Gates Foundation.
+Charity: You can deduct up to 50 percent of your adjusted gross income as charitable donations to public organizations, such as the American Heart Association, and 30 percent of your adjusted gross income as donations to private foundations, such as the Bill & Melinda Gates Foundation.
 If, however, you make contributions that can show capital gain, such as shares of stock, you are limited to 30 percent for public organizations and 20 percent for private organizations.

 Earned Income Credit: This credit is limited by income level, number of dependent children and whether you're filing as a single person or married filing jointly.
-If you're married, filing jointly and have three or more dependent children, you can claim this credit only if your income is $53,505or less.
+If you're married, filing jointly and have three or more dependent children, you can claim this credit if your income is $55,952 or less.
 The maximum credit for tax year 2019 is $6,557 (for married filing jointly with three or more children.)

 Some deductions don't require you to itemize them to claim the deduction or credit.
 These include:

 - Moving expenses, if you're moving more than 50 miles to be closer to your job

-- Education: In addition to $2,500 of student loan interest, you can write off $4,000 in higher education expenses (tuition and fees).
-You may also be able to claim education credits like the Lifetime Learning or the American Opportunity Credits.
+- Education: In addition to $2,500 of student loan interest, you may be able to claim education credits like the Lifetime Learning or the American Opportunity Credits.
 You can no longer deduct $4,000 for college tuition and fees.

 - Educators' expenses: For example, a teacher who uses her own money to buy construction paper and markers for her classroom can deduct those expenses (maximum of $250 or $500 if both spouses are eligible educators).